danieldrazek/web-worker-manager/readme.md

 # Web Worker Manager

 ## General Information
 The app is employee data management from the web interface linked to workers database.
-The application is based on CRUD (Create, Read, Update, and Delete) standard and built on the basis of the REST API architecture.
+The application is based on CRUD (Create, Read, Update, and Delete) standard.
 The application uses the MVC (Model - View - Controller) design pattern.
 The Model is represented by MySQL database, View is based on JSP technology and Controller is a Servlet.
 The application is used to manage the employee base and implements CRUD functionalities:
 - creating a new employee (CREATE - INSERT(MySQL))
 - reading the employee from the database (READ - SELECT(MySQL))
 - modifying an employee (UPDATE - UPDATE(MySQL))